-If there's one thing that has lived on from the very first Jurassic Park movie in 1993 to last year's Jurassic World, it's the stupidity of the movies' characters.
+If there's one thing that has lived on from the very first Jurassic Park movie in 1993 to the recent Jurassic World, it's the stupidity of the movies' characters.
 Just like in horror movies — when I want to scream at a character to please do anything but go down the creaky stairs of that dark and gloomy basement, but they do it anyway — a lot of the protagonists of the Jurassic Park series seem to be straight out asking for a gruesome death.

 Surely, going anywhere near a park that involves live dinosaurs is probably a terrible idea in the first place, but we wouldn't have gotten the iconic story without its blissfully ignorant characters.
 So, in memory of so many well-deserved deaths, here's a ranking of the decisions that made me facepalm so hard my forehead still bears a mark to this day, from bad to worst:

 15. Dr. Henry Wu Engineering The Indominus Rex, 'Jurassic World'

 Dr. Henry Wu is probably the least dumb on this list since he's stuck around until Jurassic World, and managed to get out of there when things get out of control once again.
 But even one of the most talented geneticists on the planet can be pretty damn short-sighted, as proved by his creation of the Indominus Rex.
 Not only is it not the most bright idea to create an intelligent beast, him throwing in genes that lead to abilities such as camouflage made everyone's attempts to contain the monster that much more futile.

 14. John Hammond Creating The Park, 'Jurassic Park'